Updated July 12, 2024

 • Request for credit limit increase

-One key factor in maintaining good credit is a low utilization ratio.
+One key factor in maintaining good credit is a low credit utilization ratio, which is the percentage of credit you are using from your total credit available.
 To have this, ask your bank to increase your credit card or credit line limits.

 If you're set on DIY credit repair, here are some apps that can help you out.